-If the receive buffer is full when new data is being transferred from SPIxSR to SPIxBUF, the module sets the SPIROV bit (SPIxSTAT<6>) to indicate an overflow condition.
-The transfer of the data from SPIxSR to SPIxBUF is not completed, and the new data is lost.
-The module does not respond to transitions on the SCKx pin while SPIROV (SPIxSTAT<6>) is '1', effectively disabling the module until SPIxBUF is read by user software.
+If the receive buffer is full when new data is being transferred from SPIxSR to SPIxBUF, the module will set the SPIROV bit, indicating an Overflow condition.
+The transfer of the data from SPIxSR to SPIxBUF will not be completed and the new data will be lost.
+The module will not respond to SCL transitions while SPIROV is 1, effectively disabling the module until SPIxBUF is read by user software.